dart-lang/language/accepted/future-releases/unquoted-imports/feature-specification.md

 The normative stuff starts now.
 Here is the proposal:

-We add a new rule and hang it off the existing `uri` rule already used by import and export directives:
+We add a new rule and hang it off the existing `configurableUri` rule already used by import and export directives:

 ```
-uri               ::= stringLiteral | packagePath
+configurableUri   ::= ( stringLiteral | packagePath ) configurationUri*
 packagePath       ::= pathSegment ( '/' pathSegment )*
 pathSegment       ::= segmentComponent ( '.' segmentComponent )*
 segmentComponent  ::= IDENTIFIER